Korg DRM-1

 The Korg DRM-1 (Digital Rhythm Module) is a drum machine manufactured by Korg from 1987.
 Introduced at the 1987 NAMM Convention, it is a 1U rack-mount unit featuring expansion card slots and a 5000-note drum sequencer.

 Background

 The Korg DRM-1 previewed at the 1987 summer NAMM with a complimentary Korg electronic drum kit.
 However, weeks later Korg announced they were halting manufacture of the electronic drum kit.
 Speculation was that Yamaha's takeover of Korg may have had something to do with it.
 This resulted in "The Missing Link" ad campaign, highlighting that the rhythm module could be controlled by any kind of drum set.
-The ad image shows a Yamaha PTT8, Simmons SDS-V, and Clavia DDRUM electronic pads mixed with a Yamaha 9000 Recording Custom acoustic drum kit.
+The ad image shows a Yamaha PTT8, Simmons SDSV, and Clavia DDRUM electronic pads mixed with a Yamaha 9000 Recording Custom acoustic drum kit.